Known issues and workarounds for Symantec Endpoint Protection (SEP)

 Endpoint Security and Management>

-To find the release most recent version of the PDF file, go to the Related Documents page.
+To find a PDF file, release notes, or the Symantec Endpoint Protection Manager database schema, go to the Related Documents page.
 In the future, Broadcom will be adding legacy PDF files and translated PDF files.